 “According to another legend, an egg merchant named Simon of Cyrene was forced to put down his egg basket in order to help Jesus carry his cross to where he would be crucified.
 When Simon returned to his basket, he found that his eggs had been miraculously decorated.”

 The truth is no one really knows for sure about these so-called legends and theories.
 In other words, the constant assaults on Easter (and on anything Christian, really) are based on pure speculations that no one can agree on, let alone be certain of.

-Many cultures incorporate their own local traditions in Christian festivities, whereas others subjugate previous practices into their Christian holy days (see Is Christmas Pagan? to see how and why they subdued these customs).
+Many cultures incorporate their own local traditions in Christian festivities, whereas others subjugate previous practices into their Christian holidays (see Is Christmas Pagan? to see how and why they subdued these customs).

 Do these rituals somehow invalidate the reality of Christ’s birth, crucifixion, and resurrection, which occurred in Judah (Judea) about 2,000 years ago?
 No.

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 John 1:14

 Are they necessary for the celebration?
 No. If you don’t want to use them, don’t.
 There’s no biblical directive that says you should.